Accessible Gardening: Raised Beds, Containers, and Garden Tables

 You can customize your raised bed height and width to your needs.
 Choose a width that allows you to comfortably work the center of the bed (or the back of the bed if only accessible from one side).
 You should never need to step into your raised bed, compacting the soil.
 Typical widths are 3-4’ for a bed accessible from both sides.
 Even at just 8-12 inches high, a raised bed can offer easier access.
 Taller heights, from 2-3 feet, would be appropriate for gardening while seated, or standing with reduced bending.
 A trellis is an easy addition for vining plants and a platform along the top edge of your frame makes a comfortable seat.

 Garden tables (also known as table planters and salad tables), are another type of raised bed/container garden.
 They consist of a shallow garden box on legs which can be sized to your needs.
 They are particularly suited to wheelchair users or individuals who garden while seated, as proper sizing will allow knee clearance under the table.
 Garden tables can also be a comfortable option for those who prefer standing access with less deep bending.
 In addition to accessibility benefits, garden tables have many of the same benefits as containers with respect to maintenance, flexibility, and thwarting critters.
-Garden tables are commercially available, or you can build your own using these plans and detailed recommendations for planting, growing and harvesting.
+Garden tables are commercially available, or you can build your own using these plans and detailed recommendations for planting, growing, and harvesting.
 Hardware cloth and screening material are used for the garden table bottom, to allow water drainage without loss of planting media.
 While some garden table boxes can be as shallow as 3 inches, 4-6 inches or more is preferred in order to reduce watering and provide more space for root growth.
-Adding wheels to your table allows you to move it to take advantage of sun (or shade).
-Aim for shallow rooted herbs and crops such as lettuces, kale, radishes, scallions, Swiss chard, spinach and mustard greens.
+Adding wheels to your table allows you to move it to take advantage of the sun (or shade).
+Aim for shallow-rooted herbs and crops such as lettuces, kale, radishes, scallions, Swiss chard, spinach, and mustard greens.
 Refer to this helpful table of recommended container depth for vegetables and fruits for other ideas.